nigow/TradingSystem/phase1/README.md

 Select action:
 ```

 And you'll be shown the items in your wishlist.
-Enter in the number to the left of the item to remove it from your wishlist.
+Enter the number to the left of the item to remove it from your wishlist.

 ### Starting a Trade